isc-projects/kea/doc/guide/hooks-lease-cmds.rst

 This section describes the hook library with commands used to manage leases.
-Kea provides a way to store lease information in several backends (memfile, MySQL, PostgreSQL and Cassandra), and this library provides a interface that can manipulate leases in a unified, safe way.
+Kea provides a way to store lease information in several backends (memfile, MySQL, PostgreSQL, and Cassandra), and this library provides an interface that can manipulate leases in a unified, safe way.
 In particular, it allows things previously impossible: lease manipulation in memfile while Kea is running, sanity check changes, lease existence checks, and removal of all leases belonging to a specific subnet.
-It can also catch more obscure errors, like an attempt to add a lease with a subnet-id that does not exist in the configuration, or configuring a lease to use an address that is outside of the subnet to which it is supposed to belong.
+The hook library can also catch more obscure errors, like an attempt to add a lease with a subnet-id that does not exist in the configuration, or configuring a lease to use an address that is outside of the subnet to which it is supposed to belong.
 The library also